 Treatment of phobias and post-traumatic disorders with VR

-Virtual reality can be used in fears and phobias treatment and post-traumatic stress disorder recovering.
-Thorough virtual world patients are faced with their fears slowly and in such a way can compete with such disorders.
+Virtual reality can be used in fears and phobias treatment and post-traumatic stress disorder recovery.
+Through the virtual world, patients are faced with their fears slowly and in such a way that they can compete with such disorders.

-Bravemind is an example of a VR-based mobile app, developed at the University of Southern California Institute for Creative Technologies that help with phobias and post-traumatic stress disorders (PTSD).
+Bravemind is an example of a VR-based mobile app developed at the University of Southern California Institute for Creative Technologies that helps with phobias and post-traumatic stress disorders (PTSD).

-Bravemind allows doctors to immerse patient with PTSD into the virtual environment each tailored to specific needs where the user is faced with their traumatic experiences.
-The therapist control and monitor all the processes of the brain activities of the patients during their response on the stress.
-Through virtual reality application, doctors get a better understanding of the brain and biological factors that cause PTSD in each case and serve a better treatment.
+Bravemind allows doctors to immerse patients with PTSD into the virtual environment, each tailored to specific needs where the user is faced with their traumatic experiences.
+The therapist control and monitor all the processes of the brain activities of the patients during their response to the stress.
+Through virtual reality applications, doctors understand the brain and biological factors that cause PTSD in each case and serve a better treatment.

 Cognitive Recovery and rehabilitation with VR

-Virtual reality aids to speed up the recovery and cognitive rehabilitation for patients.
-Patients with cognitive or similar disabilities caused by any kind of brain injury are often faced with the lack of abilities and motivation to participate in the rehabilitation can have effective treatment through VR tools.
+Virtual reality aids in speeding up the recovery and cognitive rehabilitation for patients.
+Patients with cognitive or similar disabilities caused by brain injury are often faced with the lack of abilities and motivation to participate in the rehabilitation can have effective treatment through VR tools.

 Patients can interact in the virtual environment and practice some tasks that are hard to do for them in reality.

 While VR devices can record and track all activities and personalized the virtual experience for each user’s needs.
-In results, it helps speed up patients’ recovery process and they get better and healed VR helps to regain muscle control too.
+As a result, it helps speed up patients’ recovery process, and they get better and heal VR helps to regain muscle control.

 Help People With Low Vision Due To VR

-Low vision is a not so common visual impairment that has not enjoyed publicity.
+Low vision is a not-so-common visual impairment that has not enjoyed the publicity.
 About 135 million people globally suffer from low vision.
-The saddest part of the narrative is the fact that it cannot be corrected by surgery, medicine or glasses.
+The saddest part of the narrative is that it cannot be corrected by surgery, medicine, or glasses.

-Low vision is caused 45% of the time by age-related factors and it is 55%+ of the time caused by an eye-affecting injury, disorder, or disease like diabetes.
+Age-related factors cause low vision 45% of the time, and it is 55%+ of the time caused by an eye-affecting injury, disorder, or disease like diabetes.
 Low vision is a serious impairment.
 It is capable of inhibiting its victim from carrying out his everyday tasks.

-The VR medium helps patients by magnifying the desired objects in the visual scene meanwhile, not losing awareness of the overall environment around them.
+The VR medium helps patients magnify the desired objects in the visual scene while not losing awareness of their overall environment.
 It operates in such a way that users have autonomy over their sight.
 The user gets to choose the degree of magnification they would.

-User can even adjust some other properties to suit his demands and needs.
+Users can even adjust some other properties to suit their demands and needs.
 Adjustable properties include contrast, ambient level, and text options.

-One of the examples of such device is an IrisVison, a low vision enhancement system developed in cooperation of Johns Hopkins School of Medicine, Stanford University.
-The VR glasses aid users to overcome low visual issues and even strengthen the work of the optical system and brain and improve the vision.
+One example of such a device is an IrisVison, a low vision enhancement system developed in cooperation with Johns Hopkins School of Medicine, Stanford University.
+The VR glasses aid users to overcome low visual issues and even strengthen the work of the optical system and brain and improve vision.